Reinout Oerlemans: Film

 In 2009, Oerlemans made his debut as a feature film director with Academy Award winning producer Hans de Weers, delivering the highest-grossing Dutch movie of the decade, Stricken (Komt Een Vrouw Bij De Dokter, starring Carice Van Houten).
 In 2011 he brought the Dutch 3D movie to theatres: Nova Zembla (starring supermodel Doutzen Kroes in her first on screen appearance), which sold close to a million tickets in the Benelux.

 His love for drama turned him into a producer in the scripted space — producing numerous feature films, including: The Dinner (with director Menno Meyjes, writer of The Color Purple and Indiana Jones and the Last Crusade), New Kids Turbo (over 1.5 million tickets sold in the Netherlands, Germany and Belgium), and Jackie (featuring Oscar-winning actress Holly Hunter).

 Personal life

-He's married to Daniëlle Overgaag, with four children.
+Oerlemans is married to Daniëlle Overgaag, and together they have four children.